 Nestled along Tchoupitoulas Street in Uptown New Orleans is Luvi - a light and refreshing Japanese + Chinese fusion restaurant.
 Its menu is packed with a handcrafted selection of raw bites, Shanghai comfort foods and Asian-inspired cocktails.
 With housemade sauces, fresh ingredients and carefully prepared creations, Luvi pushes boundaries and sets new standards for fusion cuisine.

 Nothing says spring in New Orleans like a crawfish boil!
 Skip the hassle of hosting your own and head over to BOIL Seafood House.
-This Magazine Street eatery lets you select your catch, your flavor and your heat level - all the makings for a perfect seafood boil.
+This eatery lets you select your catch, your flavor and your heat level - all the makings for a perfect seafood boil.
 Garlic Butter King Crab Leg, Spicy Cajun Crawfish or Caribbean Boiled Shrimp and Clams - the possibilities are endless.
 Pair your boil with the classic trio of potatoes, corn and sausage, or order a few Asian -inspired shareables like Wicked Edamame, Fried Potstickers and Vietnamese Shrimp Cakes.
+Visit on Magazine Street or at the new Hieux BOIL Seafood House location in Mid-City.

 Kin has gained a lot of traction for the decadent ramen bowls and creative dumplings; in fact, they were nominated for a 2018 James Beard award.
 Owner, Hieu Than, wanted a small, yet focused menu.
 It boosts French and Asian flavors in a perfect combination.